JAndrassy/Arduino-Networking-API/ArduinoNetAPIDev.md

 `connect` is blocking.
 Some libraries have a way to set timeout for `connect`.

-`connect` returns 1 if the connection was established and 0 if the connection was not successful.
-No other return values are allowed.
+`connect` returns 1 if the connection was established and 0 if the connection was not successful. **No other return values are allowed**.

 ### stop